sameergarg/backend-task-template/README.md

 * We recommend you spend no more than 2 hours on the task.
 * Feel free to get it back to us however you like (GitHub, email, ...)

-Don’t hesitate to get in touch If anything Is unclear, or if you have any questions.
+Don’t hesitate to get in touch if anything is unclear, or if you have any questions.